 Delivering a key customer requirement, the FE-16673 allowed for NRIC a total gauge widening of 16mm across both rails.

 The Vortok Stressing Roller integrates the rail jack, under roller and side roller functions into a single unit.
 This ground-breaking innovation has had a phenomenal impact in lowering possession times and other costs, and increasing efficiency and safety.
-The Vortok Verse Stressing Roller simplified the rail stressing process by replacing 3 pieces of equipment with a single device, and reducing manpower requirement by approximately 50%.
+The Vortok Stressing Roller simplified the rail stressing process by replacing 3 pieces of equipment with a single device, and reducing manpower requirement by approximately 50%.